leo-leesco/fun/README.md

 of an administrative or technical nature, to [François Pottier](francois.pottier@inria.fr).

+Here are answers to some of the questions that have been asked:

+* *Q*: What is the dynamic semantics of the primitive operation `print`?
+  *A*: My convention is that `print` can be applied to a value of an arbitrary type.
+       It prints this value on the standard output channel and returns this value.
+       (So, it is an identity function with a side effect.)
+       In the file `Interpret.ml`, the function `print_value false` can be used.

 ## Research internship proposals

 We have posted the following internship proposals (more to come):